 Fellow judge Elaine McKechnie (pictured right), who’s the Business Development Director at Oxford Innovation, gives us her take on the Bristol and Bath tech scene: “It’s lively, creative, ambitious, well-connected and collaborative.
 The mix makes it refreshingly different from other regions in the UK.

 With this in mind, she explains she’s looking for: “Thought-provoking ideas and talent, with a generous glug of passion and enthusiasm.”

 “The hardware and software innovation game is strong in these parts”

 Zara Nanu, CEO at Bristol-based Gapsquare adds her thoughts on the collaborative nature of the cluster: “Never underestimate the power of collaborative tech cluster in Bristol – one that is not afraid to put its head above the parapet.
 It’s the only kind that leads to innovation.”

 Dan Page (pictured left), our resident VR Impresario and VR Lad at Bristol VR Lab agrees: “I’m personally excited by the coming together of the region’s many different disciplines – the hardware and software innovation game is strong in these parts.”

-The SPARKies Tech Awards 2018 will be held on the 21 June at Marble Factory, Motion – Bristol.
+The SPARKies Tech Awards 2019 will be held on the 27 June in Bath.
 Stay tuned for all things SPARKies by signing up to the TechSPARK newsletter, following us on Twitter here: @TechSPARKuk and using the hashtag #theSPARKies.